 HERE'S WHAT SERVICES WILL BE LIKE

 Our smaller services will include a welcoming community, worship, and a message.
 We have created space outside under the Portico for fellowship before and after services.
 Make sure to bring your own coffee!
 The Commons will not be open.

 Services will be held in our Sanctuary.
 We will all be entering and exiting through the main entrance.
 We will be using every other pew to promote appropriate social distancing.
 Our greeters will assist you in finding the best place for the members of your household to sit together.
-In accordance with current formal guidelines, we ask that you wear a cloth face covering or mask while you are on campus.
+We ask that in accordance with state and CDC recommendations, you wear a mask covering your nose and mouth for the entire time you are on campus.
 Full face shields can be a great alternative for those who have a hard time breathing while wearing a mask.
 In an abundant interest of safety for all, we will also be inviting you to have your temperature taken as you enter the building.
 Hand washing and sanitizing stations will be available throughout the building.

 We do ask that everyone monitor their health before coming to church.
 If you have a temperature of over 99, other COVID-19 symptoms, or have someone in your household with COVID-19 or symptoms, please worship from home with our online services until you have been well for two weeks.